Automated classification of plasma regions using 3D particle energy distributions

 \authors{Vyacheslav Olshevsky, Yuri V. Khotyaintsev, Ahmad Lalti, Andrey Divin, Gian Luca Delzanno, Sven Anderz\'en, Pawel Herman, Steven W. D. Chien, Levon Avanov, Andrew P. Dimmock, Stefano Markidis}

 \correspondingauthor{Vyacheslav Olshevsky}{sya@mao.kiev.ua}

-\begin{keypoints} \item We developed a technique for automated classification of plasma regions traversed by the MMS spacecraft with 98\% accuracy. \item It can be used to detect mixed plasma regions, bow shock and magnetopause crossings throughout MMS database. \item We trained a three-dimensional deep convolutional neural network on the human-labeled datasets. \end{keypoints}
+\begin{keypoints} \item We develop a technique for automated classification of plasma regions traversed by the MMS spacecraft \item Our model distinguishes solar wind, megnetosheath, magnetosphere, and ion foreshock with $98$\% accuracy \item It can be used to detect mixed plasma regions, bow shock and magnetopause crossings. \end{keypoints}